Permission marketing: Initiation paradox

-Supporters of permission marketing claim that it is more effective than interruption marketing, however, this is paradoxical.
-Permission marketing is inevitably initiated with interruption marketing.
+Supporters of permission marketing claim that it is more effective than interruption marketing, however, it has been claimed that this is paradoxical in that permission marketing is inevitably initiated with interruption marketing.
 To get the attention of a prospective consumer for a permission-based relationship, the first step requires interruption marketing.
+However, many techniques in permission marketing may be seen as unreliant on interruption for contact initiation.
+One example that highlights both approaches is the web search results page format, which typically includes both ads (interrupting the user's access to information) and links to information (providing the information, and often accompanied by offers for further interaction).

 Levels

 There are five levels of permission in permission marketing.
 These "levels" measure the degree of permission a consumer has granted to a specific business.
 At each successive level of the permission framework, the business achieves a higher efficiency state, with a decrease in marketing cost.
-Thus, businesses usually aim to achieve the “intravenous permission” level.
+Thus, businesses usually aim to achieve the "intravenous permission" level.
 However, the five levels of permission should not be considered a necessary sequential process, as more than one level could apply simultaneously depending on the nature of the business.